 Kenneth R. Howey is a senior fellow with expertise in urban teacher education and school renewal, and P-16 partnerships.

-Jason E. Lane is deputy director for research and director of education studies at the Institute.
+Jason E. Lane is deputy director for research at the Institute.